stephenhowell/Body-Blocks-site/index.md

 title: Body Blocks for Scratch 3.0
 ---

-# Getting Started with Body Blocks
+# Set Up

-Body Blocks brings embodied interaction to Scratch programming through real-time pose detection.
+Body Blocks brings embodied interaction to Scratch programming through real-time pose detection with an Android phone or Kinect v2.
 Move your body to control games and interactive projects!

 ## Download Body Blocks